Wage and Hour Claims

 - Attorney fees and costs incurred by the employee in pursuing the wage and hour claims

-Robert L. Sepp, Attorney at Law is experienced in helping employees pursue claims against employers for a variety of wage-related issues, including unpaid overtime, minimum wage violations, nonpayment of wages, unauthorized deductions, unpaid vacation or personal time, commission payments, and independent contractor payments.
-He can help you recover the funds that are rightfully yours.
+Robert L. Sepp, Attorney at Law is experienced in helping employees pursue claims against employers for a variety of wage-related issues, including unpaid overtime, minimum wage violations, nonpayment of wages, unauthorized deductions, unpaid vacation, unpaid personal time, commission payments.
+He can help you recover the money that is rightfully yours.

-Robert L. Sepp works on a contingent fee basis, which means that there is no upfront cost or retainer required for his representation.
-Under this arrangement, he gets paid only if your claim is successful, so he strives to ensure the best result possible.
+Robert L. Sepp works on a contingent fee basis, which means, he gets paid only if you get paid so he strives to ensure the best result possible.

 If you have wage and hour questions, contact Robert L. Sepp, Attorney at Law to schedule a consultation.